-Supplies AC to the outlet(s).
-AC electrical outlets are provided with (GFCl's) to help protect against electric shock.
-Test outlets periodically by pressing the test/reset buttons in the center of the faceplate to ensure proper operation.
-GFCl outlets do not protect against short circuits and overloads.
+Supplies AC to the cabin electrical 120-volt outlets.
+AC electrical outlets are provided with ground fault interrupters (GFI) to help protect against electric shock.
+Test outlets periodically by pressing the test/reset buttons in the center of the face plate to ensure proper operation.

+GFI outlets do not protect against short circuits and overloads.
 This protection is done by the outlet breakers on the AC panel.

-GFCI outlets do not provide 100% protection from electric shock.
-Even though GFCI outlets protect by reducing exposure time from line to ground shock hazards, it is still possible to receive an electric shock from defective appliances, power tools or misused electrical equipment.
+GFI outlets do not provide 100% protection from electric shock.
+Even though GFI outlets protect by reducing exposure time from line to ground shock hazards, it is still possible to receive an electric shock from defective appliances, power tools or misused electrical equipment.